 The real magic of the 2-hour prospecting block isn’t what happens in any single session.
 It’s what happens over weeks, months, and years of consistency.
 This is the compound effect in action — small daily inputs creating exponentially larger outputs over time.

 The agents who fail — that 75% in the first year, that 87% in the first five years — almost universally share one trait: they never built the prospecting habit.
 They tried it for a few days, got discouraged by the rejection, and went back to waiting for the phone to ring.
 Don’t be that agent.
+For more on building a complete business plan around consistent activity, see our guide on building a real estate business plan.

 Making Your Prospecting Block Non-Negotiable: The Rules That Protect It

 If you’re going to commit to a daily 2-hour prospecting block, you need rules that protect it from the hundred things that will try to steal it from you.
-Here are the rules that top producers live by.

 Rule one: prospecting happens before anything else.
 Before email, before social media, before team meetings, before client calls that can wait.
 The only exception is a true emergency — and “my seller wants to discuss staging” is not an emergency.

 Rule two: your phone goes on Do Not Disturb during your block.
 Incoming calls, texts, and notifications are the number one killer of prospecting momentum.
-Every time you stop to check a notification, it takes an average of 23 minutes to fully regain your focus.
-Over a 2-hour block, just three interruptions can cost you nearly an hour of productive time.

 Your Challenge: Start Tomorrow Morning